 Instructions

-- On a cutting board and using a sharp knife, slice the watermelon and melon horizontally into rings of about 1.5cm - 2cm (0.6" - 0.7") thickness
+- On a cutting board, use a sharp knife to slice the watermelon and melon horizontally into 1.5cm - 2cm (0.6" - 0.7") thick rings.
+Or, check the thickness if your cookie cutters, you don't want to go thicker than that.

-- Using the larger cookie cutters, cut out shapes from the watermelon rings
+- Using smaller cookie cutters, cut shapes from the melon rings.
+Choose smaller versions of the watermelon shapes or any other desired shapes.

-- Using the smaller cookie cutters, cut out shapes from the melon rings.
-The smaller cookie cutters can be the same smaller version of the watermelon shapes you used, or any other shape.
+- Using the same smaller cutters, cut matching shapes from the centre of each watermelon shape to create empty spaces.
 Refer to the feature photo for ideas and the blog post for a step by step guide.

-- Use a kebab skewer and gently press it up into your fruity design so it pierces through the bottom edge of watermelon, through the small melon shape in the middle and again through the upper edge of the watermelon shape.
-Stop just before the stick starts poking out at the top
+- Gently push a kebab skewer up through the bottom of the watermelon shape, then through the melon shape in the centre space, then through the top of the watermelon so the skewer pierces all three layers.
+Stop just before the skewer pokes out the top.

-- Skewer grapes onto the stick in alternating colours and push them right up to the watermelon shape
+- Skewer grapes onto the stick, alternating colours, pushing them up to the watermelon.

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.